Sinevia/laravel-entity/README.md

 - Schemaless implementation with 2 database tables only.
 - Entitiies have types.
 Each type is like a class (i.e. note, category, etc)
 - Entitiies may have unlimited fields.
 Fields can have any value (string, int, float, array)
-- Entitiies may have hierarchy (parents or children).
-Great when you have categories
+- Entitiies may have hierarchy (parent and children).
+Great when you have categories, or paths
 - Ideal for quick prototyping

 ## Installation ##